voidframework/voidframework.github.io/content/doc/core/class-scanning.en.md

 ---

 The core of the Void Framework is based on the scanning of different paths to discover elements to load.
-4 types of elements are recognised during the scan:
+5 types of elements are recognised during the scan:

 * Classes implementing `com.google.inject.Module` or extending `com.google.inject.AbstractModule`
 * Classes annotated with `Bindable` familly annotation
 * Classes implementing defined interface
+* Classes annotated with `Aspect` annotation
 * Interfaces annotated with `Proxyable` annotation